We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 4. The VPN will establish an encrypted connection from your device to the Turkey server.

-5. Once connected to the server, you will acquire its Turkish IP address.
+5. Once connected to the server, you will have Turkish IP address.
+Confirm your Turkish IP address by using an IP checker tool

 Are VPNs Banned in Turkey?